ajaykumaar/Deep-learning/README.md

 A comparison of the accuracy in training the model using XGBoost, manually tunning the hyper-parameters and tunning using Bayesian Optimization.

 Datasource: Kaggle

+6.Plot_covid_India(Data visualization)

+Visualizing the data of Covid-19 spread in India using Fastai2, Seaborn and GeoPandas.

+Datasource: Kaggle